 - Designer Colored Sinks (6 to 7 SP)

 - Retro 1950s Television Set (45 SP)

 - Retro Grill (150 SP)

-The SP options even extends to outdoor decorations - our favorites being the Pirate Flag flagpole and the wooden Captain's Wheel just to name two.
-The point to this is that SP is the key to really and truly making your Sim homes unique to you so that they impress your mates and stand out when they visit your town to collect their own SP from quests!
+options even extends to outdoor decorations - our favorites being the Pirate Flag flagpole and the wooden Captain's Wheel just to name two.
+The point to this is that SP is the key to really and truly making your Sim homes unique to you so that they impress your mates and stand out when they visit your town to collect their own SP from Quests

 The Acquisition of SP